Renseignements en français

 1. Benefits

-Loan Forgiveness for Nurses and Nurse Practitioners is intended to encourage nurses and nurse practitioners to practice in under-served rural or remote communities by forgiving a portion of Saskatchewan Student Loans.
+Loan Forgiveness for Nurses and Nurse Practitioners is intended to encourage nurses and nurse practitioners to practice in areas of the province with high recruitment needs by forgiving a portion of Saskatchewan Student Loans.

 The amount of eligible forgiveness you could receive is calculated annually and is paid as a reduction to your provincial student loan.
 Nurses and nurse practitioners will receive forgiveness of one-fifth (20%) of their outstanding Saskatchewan Student Loan debt, up to $4,000 annually, for up to five years, to a maximum of $20,000.